Look out Rio and Venice, Philippine festivals are hot on your tail. And we all know we don’t need an excuse to party.

 The Philippines has been named the 3rd happiest country in the world in 2017.
 I don’t know about you, but I think these lively and positive festivals have something to do with it!
 If you are looking for a refreshing and exciting experience, do not miss your chance to visit a Philippine festival.

 Did you know that 1 in 5 people who visit the Philippines book with ASAP Tickets?
-Learn how to get the best flights to Manila here and call one of our expert travel agents at 844-300-7983 to get your discounted tickets.
+Learn how to get the best flights to Manila here and find out how to book flights to Manila.
+Call one of our expert travel agents at 844-300-7983 to get your discounted tickets.
 Festivals in the Philippines are on all year long so you can check one out any time of the year.

 Travel safe and stay tuned for more travel tips from the ASAP Tickets team on our cheap flight blog.